These 5 Chinese restaurants in Dubai serve must-try noodle dishes

 1. SHANGHAI-STYLE COLD NOODLES AT HOME NOODLE RESTAURANT (回家冷面)

 Xini claims that these cold egg noodles make for a “perfect lunch for sticky hot summer day in Shanghai”—or in Dubai!
-Learn more about these noodles by tuning into our podcast or reading the transcript here.
+Learn more about these noodles by tuning into our podcast above.

 Try them at Home Noodle Restaurant in International City (回家冷面).